olleepalmer/olleepalmer.github.io/index.md

 ---
 layout: index
 title: "A/B testing, Conversion Rate Optimisation agency Melbourne"
-hero-header: "I’m a consultant working at the intersection of data, analytics, research and user experience."
-hero-subhead: "I help my clients to use data and experimentation to make better decisions."
+hero-header: "I help my clients make their websites and apps more usable, delightful and more profitable"
 hero-cta: "More about me"
-description: "I’m a consultant working at the intersection of data, analytics, research and user experience"
 ---